Seeking ideas for different classroom desk arrangements to try?

 Whether you have a class of less than 20 or a class of 28 students, explore the most commonly-used classroom desk arrangements to find the layout that works best for you and your students.

-Following you will find various examples of classroom seating arrangements that are most effective.
+Following you will find examples of classroom desk arrangement ideas.

 The “pair up” arrangement involves placing students in pairs using a set of desks or a single bench.